ahgraber/ml_setup/python.md

 # for tensorflow
-pip3 install keras          # for prototyping tensorflow pip3 install tensorflow     # tensorflow!
-pip3 install plaidml-keras  # for non-Nvidia GPU acceleration pip3 install plaidbench     # benchmarking plaidml
+pip3 install keras          # for prototyping tensorflow pip3 install tensorflow     # tensorflow (needs to be v 1.10.0 for plaidml) pip3 install plaidml-keras  # for non-Nvidia GPU acceleration pip3 install plaidbench     # benchmarking plaidml